 One problem with the theory, however, is that just because climate change or resource exploitation may have happened coincidentally with a society’s decline does not mean they caused it.
 Dating historical climate events has a large margin of error, and Tainter writes that although there is evidence for high levels of resource exploitation, there is little evidence that overshoot actually led to any societies collapsing.
 In some cases, overshoot also coincided with climate change, further muddying the waters.

 Want more stories like this one?

 But what if there are multiple causes, and climate change combined with overshoot is the culprit?
 Obviously if fewer resources are used, it is easier to adjust in times of scarcity.
-Abate quotes Bruce Dahlin, who argues that the Maya were an advanced society fully capable of adapting technologically or agriculturally to a changing climate.
+Abate quotes Bruce Dahlin, a Howard University anthropologist, who argues that the Maya were an advanced society fully capable of adapting technologically or agriculturally to a changing climate.
 Internal strife or political problems prevented them from acting in time.
 Logic would support Dahlin’s point of view: many factors, one of them climate, can contribute to such a significant outcome as societal destruction.